Out on the Blue: 6 Cool Boating Experiences at Four Seasons

 Year-round good weather means there’s never really a bad time to visit Colombia’s capital city, but autumn is the perfect time for unexpected journeys.
 The best way to discover the magic of Bogotá is to live the experience like a local.

-To enjoy a different kind of artistry, treat your palate with an unforgettable coffee experience.
+Then treat your palate to an unforgettable coffee experience.
 The Hotel can arrange for an exclusive coffee-tasting session led by local farmers at Cafetal de la Trinidad, a historic Colombian coffee farm located on a scenic hacienda just a couple hours outside the city.
 Here you’ll learn about the entire coffee-making process, from harvesting to preparation and even how to decipher the different flavours and aromas.

 Experience art and coffee in Bogotá